solana-labs/example-move/README.md

 This project demonstrates how to use the [Solana Javascript API](https://github.com/solana-labs/solana-web3.js) to build, deploy, and interact with Libra Move programs on the Solana blockchain.

+There is a wealth of information about Libra and the Move language on the [Libra developers page](https://developers.libra.org/docs/welcome-to-libra)

+## What's here

 The project comprises of:

-* A library to interact with the on-chain Move loader and virtual machine to create Genesis' accounts and mint and pay Libra coins: `src/program`
+* A `LibraPay` library to interact with the on-chain Move loader and virtual machine to create Genesis accounts, and mint and pay Libra coins: [`./src/program`](https://github.com/solana-labs/example-move/tree/master/src/program)
+* Move programs used to mint and pay Libra coins: [`./programs`](https://github.com/solana-labs/example-move/tree/master/programs)
-* Command-line front-end that exercises the LibraPay library: `src/cli/`
+* Command-line front-end that demonstrates how to use the `LibraPay` library: [`src/cli/`](https://github.com/solana-labs/example-move/tree/master/src/cli)

-## Getting Started
+## Getting started

 First fetch the npm dependencies, including `@solana/web3.js`, by running:

 ```sh
 $ npm install
 ```